hparpinel/automation-and-setup-scripts/Installing_Oracle_Virtual_Machine.md

 ![Ubuntu ISO Download Page](images/VM-Install/UbuntuISODownloadPage.png)

+> **Tip:** Always download the latest stable versions to ensure compatibility and security.

+---

 ## Step 2: Install VirtualBox and Extensions

 1. Run the installer as Administrator and follow prompts.
 2. Double-click the Extension Pack to install it.

 ![VirtualBox Setup Wizard](images/VM-Install/SetupWizard.png)

+> **Warning:** Running the installer without administrator privileges may cause installation issues.

+---

 ## Step 3.
 Create Your Virtual Machine